-It’s hard to say ‘no’ to anyone asking for your help, especially a child.
+It’s hard to say ‘no’ to someone asking for your financial help, especially a child.
 For example, your son wants to go to college but needs you to sign for a student loan with him.
-Or your daughter asks you to co-sign on a car loan.
+Or your daughter asks you to co-sign on a car loan for her.
 They each promise to pay the monthly payment so you don’t have to.
 What do you do?

-This is a very emotional issue to struggle with, so try to set your emotions aside.
+This is a very emotional issue that clients struggle with.
+Try to set your emotions aside.
 If you can deal with this situation from a financial standpoint, everyone will come out with a better understanding of where you are coming from.

-Know this, if someone asks you to co-sign a loan with them because their credit is not the best, then their credit becomes your credit!
+If someone asks you to co-sign a loan it’s because their credit is not in good shape.
+If it was, why would they need your credit?
+When you agree to vouch for another person, their credit becomes your credit!
+This means that if they do not pay on time it’s your credit that will take a negative hit.
 And if you filed bankruptcy to improve your credit, you may not have another chance to get your credit straight.